Imaginal Therapy

 About Elizabeth

-My work is grounded in embodied and contemplative ways of knowing, shaped by more than 20 years of yoga and dance meditation, and by Buddhist perspectives that emphasise presence, compassion, and inner transformation.
+I have completed Lifespan Integration Level 1 and Level 2 training.
+My practice is also shaped by embodied and contemplative ways of knowing, including more than 20 years of yoga and dance meditation, and by Buddhist perspectives that emphasise presence, compassion and inner transformation.

 Who I work with